tmaandi/Lane-Lines-Identification/writeup.md

 ![alt text][image12]

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Potential shortcomings of the current pipeline

 One shortcoming is that this pipeline fails at the challenge video where lanes are curvy thoroughout the video.
 Secondly, there are intermittent shadowed areas on the road which are changing the image gradient.